ispras/dedoc/README.md

 The document’s content is represented as a tree storing headings and lists of any level.
 Dedoc can be integrated in a document contents and structure analysis system as a separate module.

-Relevant documentation of the dedoc is available [here](https://dedoc.readthedocs.io).

 ## Features and advantages
 Dedoc is implemented in Python and works with semi-structured data formats (DOC/DOCX, ODT, XLS/XLSX, CSV, TXT, JSON) and none-structured data formats like images (PNG, JPG etc.), archives (ZIP, RAR etc.), PDF and HTML formats.
 Document structure extraction is fully automatic regardless of input data type.